-■ Transmission ■ Distribution ■ Renewables
+Transmission Distribution Renewables

-Strategic relevance: SSE's purpose is built on the strategic logic of electricity businesses and assets that share common skills and capabilities in pursuit
+Strategic relevance: SSE's purpose is built on the strategic logic of electricity businesses and assets that share common skills and capabilities in pursuit of net zero.

 Performance: Combined, SSE's renewables and electricity networks businesses accounted for 53% of Group adjusted operating profit.